naimulhq/NASACapstone/TrainingTools/README.md

 20200917-162447
 ```

+* To generate train.txt, put all photos into JPEGImages and run python3 readImage.py
 * JPEGImages contains all the .jpg images from the dataset.
 * labels.txt contains all the labels of the dataset.
+(Labels need to be in alphabetical order and each label goes on seperate line).

 ### 4. PascalVOC Format Preprocessing